Cycle Trails in Palmerston North and Manawatu

-This 10km sealed pathway is a shared pathway taking in the views alongside the Manawatu River in Palmerston North.
+This 10km (6 miles) sealed pathway is a shared pathway taking in the views alongside the Manawatu River in Palmerston North.
 You’ll pass rose gardens, aviaries, bush walks, barbecue facilities, picnic areas and more.
 There are several access points to the Manawatu Riverside Pathway, the most accessible being Riverside Drive, Ruahine Street, Albert Street, Centennial Drive, The Victoria Esplanade, Dittmer Drive and Maxwells Line.

 Turitea Loop Track (Grade 3)

 Another fantastic riding option from Palmerston North, the Turitea Loop Track starts from Summerhill Drive and Old West Road.
 Either ride or drive to Summerhill Drive and over the Fitzherbert Bridge.
 Park your car on the gravel section before the Old West Road turn-off.
 Ride right onto Old West Road then left onto Turitea Road which you follow down to the bridge then right where you continue on a gravel road.
 Then make your way onto Kahuterawa Road which meets up with Old West Road.
 From here you can return to where you started on Summerhill Drive.
 The ride takes 1-2 hours to complete.

 Arapuke Forest Park (Grade 2-5)

 Palmerston North’s mountain bike park is made up of a wide range of trails from beginner tracks to advanced.
 Access is via the end of Kahuterawa Road and at the car park on Scotts Road.
 Beginners can enjoy the Jack Frost trail.
 Otherwise, there are six grade 3 trails, six grade 4 trails and one grade 5.
 There are projects to add to the park all of the time so keep an eye out!